Relationship of Vitamin D Levels with Simultaneous Occurrence of Periodontal and Cardiac Diseases

 Authors

-• Muhammad Amjid Bari Nishtar Institute of Dentistry, Multan, Pakistan
+• Muhammad Amjid Bari Nishtar Institute of Dentistry, Multan, Pakistan.

-• Naghma Perveen Nishtar Institute of Dentistry, Multan, Pakistan
+• Naghma Perveen Nishtar Institute of Dentistry, Multan, Pakistan.

-• Sohail Fareed Oral & Maxillofacial Surgery NID, Multan, Pakistan
+• Sohail Fareed Oral & Maxillofacial Surgery Nishtar Institute of Dentistry, Multan, Pakistan.

-• Saima Munir Oral & Maxillofacial Surgery NID , Multan, Pakistan
+• Saima Munir Oral & Maxillofacial Surgery Nishtar Institute of Dentistry , Multan, Pakistan.

-• Khalil Ahmad Khan Oral & Maxillofacial Surgery, Multan, Pakistan
+• Khalil Ahmad Khan Oral & Maxillofacial Surgery, Nishtar Institute of Dentistry, Multan, Pakistan.

 DOI: